Tue Jun 3 2025

 /tmp/r7/test.dir # Contents of test.org/groups/test.dir

-Groups may have no .dir
+Groups may have no .dir directory, in this case, nothing

 is copied.